Table of Contents

 Even when we’re not hung-over from a boozy night out with friends, regular alcohol consumption or over-consumption can leave us feeling foggy, psychologically scattered, and moving at a slower mental pace than we would normally.

-One of the reasons mental acuity gets better with a little bit of sobriety is because people sleep better without alcohol in their system.
+One of the reasons mental judgment gets better with a little bit of sobriety is because people sleep better without alcohol in their system.

 Yes, a few drinks can help a person fall asleep faster, but the quality of that sleep goes down dramatically despite what most people “perceive” as sleeping better after a few drinks at night.